handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

   }
 }
 ```
-Active editor is the editor which `prepare()` method was called most recently.
+Active editor is the editor which [`prepare()`(@/api/baseeditor.md#prepare) method was called most recently.
 For example, if you select a cell which editor is `Handsontable.TextEditor`, then `getActiveEditor()` will return an object of this editor class.
 If then select a cell (presumably in another column) which editor is `Handsontable.DateEditor`, the active editor changes and now `getActiveEditor()` will return an object of `DateEditor` class.

 The rest of the code should be quite clear.
 Now all we have to do is register our listener.